 General Information

-• Delaware County Library cardholders ages 18 and above with no fines or fees on their account are eligible to borrow a Museum Pass.
+- Delaware County Library cardholders ages 18+ with no more than $20 in fines or fees on their account are eligible to borrow a Museum Pass.

-• There is no fee to borrow a Museum Pass, however, fees will be assessed if it is returned late, damaged or lost.
+- There is no fee to borrow a Museum Pass, however, fees will be assessed if physical passes are returned late, damaged or lost.

 Late, Lost, or Stolen Museum Passes

-• If the Museum Pass is damaged, the patron will be charged the museum’s fee for a replacement card.
+- If a physical Museum Pass is damaged, the patron will be charged the museum’s fee for a replacement card.

-• If the Museum Pass is lost or stolen, the patron will be responsible for the full cost of the replacement membership.
+- If a physical Museum Pass is lost or stolen, the patron will be responsible for the full cost of the replacement membership.